nextmetaphor/tyk-kubernetes/README.md

 # Tyk Professional Installation on Kubernetes
 This guide details how to install a Tyk Professional installation on a `minikube` Kubernetes installation.
-It also shows how a Grafana dashboard can be used to configured to monitor the environment.
+It also shows how a Grafana dashboard can be used to configured to provide detailed monitoring for environment.

 ## Getting Started